 celebrities are in these archives.
 It’s wonderful fodder for the imagination.
 Perhaps the previous owner was celebrating the end of a war with your watch, the beginning of a new life with someone, or the birth of a child.
 Some of the most beautiful watches we see have

 never come up for auction before.

 The design, artistry and craftsmanship balanced in a Patek Philippe is peerless.
 Patek’s cases, for example, say it all: they may appear simple in their overall execution, but Patek takes no shortcuts.
 Among some other watchmakers, cases are cast and machine-finished, often at an outside shop; at Patek Philippe, cases

-Patek uses traditional case-making techniques that hark back to the 1800s, and which have been preserved by a select few contemporary watchmakers.
-To make one of its cases requires know-how that’s been passed from generation to generation, just like the watches themselves.
+Patek uses traditional case-making techniques that hark back to the 1800s, and have been preserved by a select few contemporary watchmakers.
+To make one of its cases requires know-how that has been passed from generation to generation, just like the watches themselves.
 And that’s the way it should be.
 That’s the beauty of a Patek Philippe.